 A DMV DUI hearing is an administrative hearing held at a DMV office (not a criminal court).
-A hearing officer presides over the hearing and determines the sole issue of whether or not a person’s driver’s license will be suspended as a result of having been arrested for DUI.
+A hearing officer presides over the hearing and determines the sole issue of whether or not your driver’s license will be suspended as a result of having been arrested for DUI.

-A driver subject to a DMV hearing can try to retain his/her license by presenting evidence that:
+At a DMV hearing, you can try to retain your license by presenting evidence that:

-At a Department of Motor Vehicle (DMV) DUI hearing, the DMV hearing officer must find “by a preponderance of the evidence” that the person (subject to the hearing) either operated a motor vehicle with an illegal BAC or while impaired by drugs or alcohol.
+At a Department of Motor Vehicle (DMV) DUI hearing, the DMV hearing officer must find “by a preponderance of the evidence” that you (subject to the hearing) either operated a motor vehicle with an illegal BAC or while impaired by drugs or alcohol.